markpmlim/LightProbes/Readme.md

 DDz = Pz * norm;
 norm = 1/sqrt(Py * Py + Px * Px + Pz * Pz);

-KIV:

-Further improvements:
-Code to convert the intermediate cubemap texture to an equirectangular image can added.
-Code to convert a light probe image to an equirectangular image directly maybe as a separate project.

 <br />